-How do your existing students feel about the move to co-education?
+How did your existing students feel about the move to co-education?

-The overwhelming feeling is one of excitement about the future and optimism about the positive changes co-education will bring.
+The overwhelming feeling was one of excitement about the future, and optimism about the positive changes co-education will bring.

 Did the move to co-education affect the number of school places available?

-The total number of school places available will not change.
+The total number of places available at Farlington has not changed.
 One of the key benefits of Farlington is that, as a smaller school, every child is personally known and valued for the contribution they make to our community.
 We believe this adds huge value to the very special educational experience here.

 What do you expect the girl/boy ratio to be over the next few years?

 We expect a gradual transition to a fully co-educational environment, with boys making up around 50% by 2024.

-Will class sizes increase as a result of the changes?
+Have class sizes increased as a result of the changes?

-No they will not.
-We will still retain our smaller class sizes because our excellent pupil:teacher ratio is a crucial part of the Farlington learning experience.
+We have retained our smaller class sizes, because our excellent pupil:teacher ratio is a crucial part of the Farlington learning experience.

 We constantly review our after-school clubs and ensure that they suit the needs of all.

-Will the changes affect the selection and Scholarship process for school places?
+Have the changes affected the selection and Scholarship processes?

-All pupils, regardless of gender, will be selected on their own individual merit.
-Scholarships are also awarded on merit and the application process will not change.
+All pupils, regardless of gender, are selected on their own individual merit.
+Scholarships have always been awarded on merit, and this will not change.

-Will the school be providing separate toilet and shower facilities for boys and girls?
+Does the school provide separate toilet and shower facilities for boys and girls?

 The current provision meets regulations and best practice for boys and girls.

 We have a very experienced and dedicated pastoral team.
-All pupils, regardless of gender, will be treated as individuals and their pastoral needs will be fully met.
+All pupils, regardless of gender, are treated as individuals, and their pastoral needs are fully met.

 Do the staff have experience of teaching in a co-educational environment?

 There is a wealth of co-educational experience amongst staff across the entire school.

-Will subject choices change in the Middle School and Senior School?
+Have subject choices changed in the Middle School and Senior School?